20 min read

 The Thomma Parvam (Songs of Thomas) is a text written in India in 1601 and is considered a summary of a larger and much older early Indian text written 48 generations earlier.[35]
 The song is still sung by St Thomas Christians at special occasions and events, and it details St Thomas’s arrival in Malankara on a lagoon near present-day Kodungallur (Cranganore; near ancient Muziris) in December AD 52 and his founding of the Ēḻarappaḷḷikaḷ (Seven great churches).

 In the text, Thomas is described as converting 40 Jews, up to 3000 Hindus, local Brahmin families, and the local King at Kodungallur.
-The song recounts that St Thomas ordained the King's nephew as a “kattanar” (priest), before he travelled to Quilon and baptized 1,400 people and constructed a cross.
-Subsequently, he is said to have journeyed to Chola Rajas (Mylapore), where we curiously hear an almost identical story of the construction of the royal palace and the Miracle of raising of the king's dead brother, as narrated in the Acts of Thomas.[36]
+The song recounts that St Thomas ordained the King's nephew as a “kattanar” (priest) before he traveled to Quilon and baptized 1,400 people and constructed a cross.
+Subsequently, he is said to have journeyed to Chola Rajas (Mylapore), where we curiously hear an almost identical story of the construction of the royal palace and the Miracle of raising the king's dead brother, as narrated in the Acts of Thomas.[36]

 This leads us to perhaps the most remarkable aspect of the legend of St Thomas in South India: Thomas’s time on the continent is mentioned by numerous sources.
 Again, for brevity’s sake, I will briefly mention only notable early references to Thomas in Southern India here: